Suryansh1720001/Developer-Quiz/CONTRIBUTING.md

 ## Contributing as a designer:
 - All of the above
-- Create a PR under the folder "designs" that will be available at the root of this repository
+- Create a PR under the folder "designs" that will be available at the root of this repository or if not present then formed it accordingly.
 - Wait for your PR to get accepted